 Every business is different.
 Your needs, your clientele, your specific operational necessities will vary.

 Government Programs to Date

-We’ve discussed some of these programs already on our website; you can check out our blog page to reach more detailed posts.
-Let’s take a look at an overview of the kind of relief that small businesses have seen so far.
+We’ve discussed some of these programs already on our website; you can check out our blog page to read more detailed posts.
+But for now, let’s take a look at an overview of the kind of relief that small businesses have seen so far.

 A new bill was also signed on April 24.
 This $484 billion coronavirus relief bill was another big step the government took to add more relief to small businesses.
 This bill provides government-guaranteed loans to small businesses.

 There are some conditions to receiving some of these government loans, however, and those too are outlined on our page.
 Some include ensuring your employees with paid sick leave related to the coronavirus.
 This can also be difficult for businesses that are already running their credit cards on max.

 Every business owner in the country is looking intensely at the situation and monitoring how they could best respond and serve their customer and customer base.
 Some useful advice to business owners has come in many different forms, and there is no easy solution.
 Here are some of the top tips that have been discussed around social media:

 - How can you shift your model (temporarily or permanently) to facilitate the operation of your business under current conditions or restrictions?
 For example, as a dine-in restaurant, how can you keep targeting your customers and keep your doors open?
 Perhaps focusing on take out and even delivery may work.
 Convert some of your workforce to drivers and set up a new schedule to rotate employees as much as possible.